 - Cloud flexibility is also required, to enable a shifting landscape including hybrid environments of one or more on-premises data centers, plus multiple cloud service providers and regions;

-- Operational silos must be reduced to embrace DevSecOps, which enables better collaboration across multidisciplinary teams while also enforcing cross-platform data services, and;
+- Operational silos must be reduced to simplify IT management tasks, which enables better collaboration across interdepartmental teams while also enforcing cross-platform data services, and;

 - New use cases must be rapidly supported for AI/ML and other innovative data-intensive workflows.